Cognigy/cognigy-mongodb-helm-chart/README.md

 - Kubernetes v1.19-1.22 Cluster on AWS EKS or Azure AKS
 - kubectl utility connected to the kubernetes cluster
 - Helm 3.8.0+
-- Persistent Volume provisioner in the underlying infrastructure
+- Persistent Volume provisioner in the underlying infrastructure for MongoDB PVCs

 ## Configuration
 ### Storage Class
 Cognigy.AI requires certain performance requirements for MongoDB storage.
-To meet such requirements and to deploy MongoDB on common public cloud providers you need to create `mongodb` StorageClass accordingly.
+To meet such requirements and to deploy MongoDB on common public cloud providers you need to create `mongodb` `StorageClass` accordingly.
 Manifests for storage classes are located in `cloud-providers` folder.
 E.g. for AWS create `mongodb` StorageClass with:
    ```
    kubeclt apply -f cloud-providers/aws/mongodb.yaml
    ```
+For generic on-premises cloud provider (e.g. OpenShift on VMWare, OpenStack etc.) you need to adapt `StorageClass` manifest file accordingly.
+The `mongodb` `StorageClass` must support high IO throughput, see [AWS storage class](cloud-providers/aws/mongodb.yaml) as a reference.
+Please, contact official documentation of your cloud provider for further details.

 ### High Availability
 The chart is configured to install MongoDB replicas across three availability zones (e.g. `eu-central-1a`, `eu-central-1b` and `eu-central-1c`).
 To accomplish this, `topology.kubernetes.io/zone` Kubernetes label is used in `nodeAffinityPreset` rules and set in `values.yaml` by default.
 This label is one of [well-known labels](https://kubernetes.io/docs/reference/labels-annotations-taints/#topologykubernetesiozone) and is therefore present in all major cloud providers.
 The setup uses an anti-affinity to accomplish this behavior: if the label `uniquezone=set` is found for a pod, another MongoDB pod cannot be installed with this label in the same availability zone.